Guide for social workers under investigation

 Before the hearing, we will invite you (and your representative if you have one) to take part in our pre-hearing case management process.
 As part of this process, we will ask you to:

-- complete a pre-hearing questionnaire
+- complete a case management questionnaire

-- take part in a phone meeting to discuss any practical issues related to the hearing
+- take part in a phone meeting to discuss any practical issues related to the hearing (if necessary)

 During this meeting, we will likely: